daniel-citrus/Todo-List/README.md

   * [ ] Expand single todo item
   * [ ] Delete a todo

+Todo items can be stored in one map

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>